cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 Some networks are very large (thousands of nodes and edges) and can take a long time to display.
-For this reason, a network in Cytoscape may not contain a "view".
+For this reason, a network in Cytoscape may not contain a view.
 Networks that have a view are in normal black font and networks that don't have a view are highlighted in red.
 You can create or destroy a view for a network by right-clicking the network name in the network manager or by choosing the appropriate option in the